futureisAJASU/futureisAJASU/README.md

 ## 😊About me!

-AJASU means Architecture is Just an Awesome Silicon for Us

 17 y/o Korean high school student **:kr:**

 📚 Passionate learner constantly exploring the depths of semiconductor architecture.